 This is one of the most successful combinations.
 The reason this combination makes such a happy group is because they naturally live with one boar to many females in the wild.
 Always remember that however many females you have, there must only be one male in with them and he MUST be neutered.

 When you have two females together, one will usually be dominant.
 Providing they are not both dominant characters, they should be good companions.

 It is recommended that they should either be brothers or they should be bonded before they are 6 weeks old.
 Be aware that if there is a scent of female guinea pigs around, it can disrupt their relationship.
 This can happen if you have female guinea pigs housed nearby or if you have been handling females and not washed your hands afterwards.
-If they are neutered there is less chance they will come to blows.

 Older male and very young male (under 6 wks)

-Animal welfare groups often recommend neutering males.
+However, both Bluecross and the RSPCA recommend neutering males.
 It is much easier for males who lose a partner to find a new mate as they can partner up with a female or a group of females.

 Combinations that Don’t Work